 Prior to crediting images to Pinterest we attempt to find the original source via an extensive online search.
 If any displayed images are yours please contact us and we will gladly update this article accordingly.

 Explore our latest products delivered to your door from Provence.

 1) What is the traditional French way of decorating the house for Christmas?

-Decorating the mantelpiece with forest greens and placing golden baubles and interspersing with pine cones; dressing a Christmas tree with tinsel, ornaments, and lights; displaying reliquaries or other Christmas-themed sculptures in the house or on the window ledges.
-Filling lovely rustic vases and antique ceramic urns with fresh evergreen sprigs and positioning on tables and benches throughout the residence.
+Decorating the mantelpiece with forest greens and placing golden baubles and interspersing with pine cones; dressing a Christmas tree with tinsel, ornaments, and lights; creating a beautiful crèche; displaying reliquaries or other Christmas-themed sculptures in the house or on the window ledges, are ways the traditional French home is decorated for Noël.
+Fill lovely rustic vases and antique ceramic urns with fresh evergreen sprigs and position on tables and benches throughout the residence to evoke a French festive sensibility.
 For outside, traditional French homes often will have a Christmas wreath mounted on the front door.
-Courtyards and gardens often are illuminated with candles and lanterns and lovely evergreens or festively-colored elements will adorn chic garden sculptures.
+Courtyards and gardens will be illuminated with candles and lanterns and lovely evergreens or festively-colored elements will adorn chic garden sculptures.

 2) My yuletide tablescape needs some updating.
 What are some ideas I can incorporate for Christmas 2021?